signalogic/SigSRF_SDK/paTest_readme.md

 <a name="coCPUNotes"></a>
 # coCPU&trade; Notes

+As explained on the main SigSRF SDK page, the demos support coCPU™ technology when per-box performance increases are required.
+Examples include servers with SWaP<sup>2 </sup> constraints, very small form-factors, and increasing overall system bandwidth by "fronting" data with additional CPU cores.

-As explained on the main SigSRF SDK page, the demos support coCPU™ technology, which adds NICs and up to 100s of coCPU cores to scale per-box streaming and performance density.
+coCPU cards add NICs and up to 100s of coCPU cores to scale per-box streaming and performance density.
 For example, coCPUs can turn conventional 1U, 2U, and mini-ITX servers into high capacity media, HPC, and AI servers, or they can allow an embedded AI server to operate independently of the cloud. coCPU cards have NICs, allowing coCPUs to front streaming data and perform wirespeed packet filtering, routing decisions and processing.
 The coCPU cards supported by the demos include:

 * High performance, including extensive SIMD capability, 8 or more cores per CPU, L1 and L2 cache, and advanced DMA capability